College Avenue Protected Cycling

 Will the bike signals have an orange phase and turn red at the same time as the vehicle signal or before the vehicle signal?

-Shanepu asked 6 months ago
+Shanepu asked about 1 year ago

 Hi there!
 The bike signals will have an orange phase, yes.
 Timing for the red phase depends on several design factors that are not yet known.
 If you have questions about bike signals in Guelph, please email traffic@guelph.ca.
 Thank you!